TrTueTah/ventidole-core/docs/PORT_8080_HTTPS.md

    - Backend: Your VM on port 8080

 2. **Update DNS**:
-   - Point `api.ventidole.xyz` to the Load Balancer IP
+   - Point `api-prod.ventidole.xyz` to the Load Balancer IP

 3. **Keep docker-compose as configured**:
    ```yaml